JacksonAliesa/Liri-Node-App/README.md

 What is "LiriBot"?

-LiriBot is an application that a user can use through a computer terminal, by using actions to request information, using different NPM packages(axios, dotenv, moment, and node-spotify-api) that retrieve data from API's with the assistance of nodeJS.
+LiriBot is an application that allows a user to insert a request through a computer terminal, by using actions to request information, using different NPM packages(axios, dotenv, moment, and node-spotify-api) that retrieves data from API's with the assistance of nodeJS.